kn0wl3dge/AutoDetours/README.md

 - [X] docker-compose
 - [X] Python3 for the setup script

+### Procedure
-Just run `python3 setup.py -w <nbr_workers>` to install the project.
+Just run `pip3 install -r requirements.txt` and `python3 setup.py -w <nbr_workers>` to install the project.
-This script will download, decompress and convert a Windows7 Vm to a qcow2 image.
+This script will download, decompress and convert a Windows7 VM to a qcow2 image.
-Then, it will run the VM in a container and configure the VM, install the agent and its dependencies.
+Then, it will run the VM inside a container and configure the VM then install the agent and its dependencies.
 It will make a snapshot of the VM and setup the number of workers you want.
 Do not worry, it's going to take some time to finish...

-### Running the projet
+## Running the projet
 To run the project, just use the following command:
 ```
 docker-compose up -d